The Most Expensive Keywords on Google | How to Find Valuable Traffic for Less

 When we created Wincher’s Keyword Research tool, we obviously wanted to help SEOs and webmasters find valuable keyword data.
 But we also wanted to give you recommendations based on your website.
 Let’s have a quick look at how to use it.

-As most keyword research tools you will see the monthly search volume and the average CPC for the keyword.
-What most keyword research tools don't show you is a rough estimate on how much traffic you already might be receiving from this keyword.
+As with most keyword research tools, you will see the monthly search volume and the average CPC for the keyword.
+What most keyword research tools don’t show you is a rough estimate of how much traffic you already might be receiving from this keyword.
 Because if you are ranking, or have been ranking, for this keyword we might be able to tell you.
 We might be able to do so thanks to our huge amount of both fresh and historical ranking data.

 To find new profitable keywords to focus on it would make sense to go for some low hanging fruit.
 In this case that would be a keyword that we are currently ranking for.
 Or at least have been ranking for at some point.
 It would also make sense to choose one with a decent search volume and preferably a CPC higher than zero.